eerimoq/simba/doc/installation.rst

 Windows
 -------

-Download cygwin from `cygwin.com` and select the following packages:
+Download cygwin from http://cygwin.com and select the following packages during the installation:

 * gcc-core
 * make